AmmarMalik93/AmmarMalik93.github.io/experience.md

 ## Feb.
 2019 - Apr.
 2021
 ### [PhD Researcher](https://www.uib.no/en/persons/Muhammad.Ammar.Malik) at [Computational Biology Unit, University of Bergen](<https://www.cbu.uib.no/>)
-- Used machine learning algorithms to identify genotypes and phenotypes associated with Alzheimer’s disease.
+- Used machine learning algorithms to identify genotypes and phenotypes associated with high-dimensional phenotype data.
 - Working on developing deep convolutional network models to predict an individual’s genotype at a particular genome position from brain MRI.

 ## Mar.
 2018 - Dec.
 2018